• Skip to main content

 • Using frozen blueberries?
 Make sure they’re completely thawed!
 I also recommend using frozen wild blueberries if you can, as they’re usually sweeter and stronger in flavor.

-• Be sure to scrape saucepan when cooking!
+• Be sure to scrape the saucepan when cooking!
 Cornstarch-thickened fruit fillings scorch easily, so make sure to scrape the bottom of your pan with your spoon or spatula while bringing it to a boil.

 🥡 Storing

 Blueberry pie filling keeps in the fridge for about 2 weeks when stored in an airtight container or heavy-duty storage bag!
-I recommend using within the first 5 days for the freshest filling.
+I recommend using it within the first 5 days for the freshest filling.

 To freeze, transfer the cooled pie filling into a half-gallon freezer bag then squeeze out the air and lay flat in your freezer.
 Enjoy this pie filling for up to 6 months!
 Defrost overnight in your fridge before using the filling.